belmarca/belmarca/README.md

 - **pyinterp** – CPS-Style Python Interpreter in Python

   Implemented the FFI layer as well as Python builtins, critical to codeBoot’s backend.
   The FFI integrates ideas from my research into a production system.
+The FFI allows users to seamlessly import and use JavaScript libraries from Python code.
+This requires careful grammar, tokenizer and parser extensions along with a well designed runtime to preserve the illusion of writing pure Python code.

+  Try the FFI at https://codeboot.org by executing `\alert("Hello!")` at the REPL.

 - **codeBoot on Microcontrollers**

   Implemented WebSerial communication between codeBoot and MicroPython.
 Migrated legacy development environments to Docker for higher reliability and reproducibility.
-Handled firmware build automation and WebSocket bug fixes.
+Handled firmware build automation.
+Deep Wireshark sessions to debug a microcontroller WebSocket implementation.

 - **[Ribbit Scheme](https://github.com/udem-dlteam/ribbit)**